ErikQQY/editor/README.md

 npm deploy
 ```

 The generated static pages will be pushed into `gh-pages` branch of `origin` and published in GitHub Pages (https://casbin.org/casbin-editor/).
 The Casbin official site (https://casbin.org/en/editor) uses iframe to embed the published GitHub pages.

+Test only